 From the trailhead, follow the Crosier Mountain Trail about two miles, first east then back west, crossing a large meadow where the crags become readily visible to the northwest.
 About one mile from the trailhead you will pass under Approach Crag.

 The easiest approach to climbs on the east side of Main Crag (from Levitation to Auspicious Sunrise) is to cross the large meadow on the approach.
 When you first enter the meadow head for the left edge of the buttress right of and behind the Main Crag (see photo).
 There is a cairn at the edge of the meadow with more behind it leading up the hill.

 To reach Trailside Crag, continue up the trail passing a jumble of short cliffs and boulders.
 The crag is located in the trees about 100 feet north of the trail shortly after passing the cliffs and boulders.

 The easiest approach to the left side of Main Crag and West Crag is to continue past Trailside Crag until just before the trail crosses the drainage and heads up the hill to the south.
-At this point follow cairns (these may have been knocked down) up to the right until you see a double cairn.
+At this point follow cairns (these may have been knocked down) up to the right until you see a double cairn just below a big down tree.
 From the double cairn follow more cairns back right to reach the Main Crag at the base of Squat Tower.
-To reach the West Crag, continue angling up and left from the double cairn following cairns to the base of the crag.
+To reach the West Crag, continue angling up and left from the double cairn, over the down tree, following cairns to the base of the crag.
 To reach the Upper Tier of Main Crag follow the West Crag trail about 100 yards past the double cairn until under an obvious "nose".
 Head up to the cliff and follow a trail along the base.